-Largemouth Bass

-Some of the best largemouth bass fishing in New Mexico is found in the smaller lakes.
+Largemouth Bass: Some of the best largemouth bass fishing in New Mexico is found in the smaller lakes.
 Bill Evans Lake offers opportunities for trophy-sized fish.
 Conchas and Ute lakes provide good fishing opportunities.
 Concentrate on structure wherever available.

-Smallmouth Bass

-Smallmouth bass populations are very good at Navajo Lake, Ute Lake and Conchas Lake-and though more abundant at Navajo, Ute and Conchas lakes-any of these lakes provide good opportunities to catch large fish.
+Smallmouth Bass: Smallmouth bass populations are very good at Navajo Lake, Ute Lake and Conchas Lake-and though more abundant at Navajo, any of these lakes provide good opportunities to catch large fish.
 Smallmouth bass typically gravitate near rocky areas and ledges.
-Fishing around these locations year-round is suggested.
+Fishing around these locations spring through fall is suggested.

-Walleye

-Ute, Santa Rosa and Conchas lakes provide good walleye numbers.
+Walleye: Ute, Caballo Lake and Conchas lakes provide good walleye numbers.
 Fishing is usually best from April through May, after fish have spawned.

-Catfish

-Catfish populations and sizes are highest in New Mexico's larger reservoirs.
+Catfish: Catfish populations and sizes are highest in New Mexico's larger reservoirs.
 Blue catfish up to 40 pounds are common at Elephant Butte Lake.
 Very good populations of large channel catfish can be found at Conchas, Caballo, Storrie and Ute lakes.
-Clayton and Grindstone lakes contain excellent populations as well.
 Shallow murky water near inlets provides good fishing during late evening and night.

-White Bass

-White bass fishing is outstanding at Elephant Butte Lake and Ute Lake.
+White Bass and Hybrid Striped Bass (Wipers): White bass fishing is outstanding at Elephant Butte Lake and Ute Lake.
 Brantley, Conchas and Sumner lakes also provide good opportunities for catching white bass.
 From late spring to early summer, exciting opportunities occur in areas where shad or other forage fish congregate.

-Tiger Muskie
+Hybrid striped bass (wipers) were stocked into Caballo Lake in 2022 and 2023.
+Wipers are expected to be about 15 inches this year.

-Tiger muskies are a crossbreed of northern pike with muskellunge.
-Bluewater Lake currently supports a highdensity population of tiger muskies.
+Tiger Muskie: Tiger muskies are a crossbreed of northern pike with muskellunge.
+Bluewater Lake currently supports a high-density population of tiger muskies.
 Above average catch rates at this lake for most of the summer are common.